arasidobariya/task-wise/README.md

 ## Technologies Used

-- React: Our app is built using the React library, providing a fast and responsive user interface.
-- Redux: We use Redux for state management, ensuring a smooth and predictable user experience.
-- CSS Modules: CSS Modules help us style our components in a modular and maintainable way.
+- React
+- Material UI
+- CSS Module
+- Router
+- React Hooks

 Thank you for choosing My React Task Manager App!
 We hope it helps you stay organized and productive.